FilippoGas/Human-genomic-project/README.md

 ### **Realignment around indels**

-Realignment around indels was done with GATK using *human g1k v37* as reference genome and a list of high confidence SNPs in *.vcf* format from [the Broad Institute public data repository](https://console.cloud.google.com/storage/browser/gcp-public-data--broad-references/hg19/v0).
+Realignment around indels was done with GATK using *human g1k v37* as reference genome and a list of known indels in *.vcf* format.

 First the two *.intervarls* files are generated :